 - NCEA Level 1 with 10 credits in Numeracy (algebra, trigonometry, measurement recommended) and 10 credits in Literacy, or be able to demonstrate equivalent knowledge and skills.

-- Successful completion of The Certificate in Foundation Studies – Allied Trades and successful completion of the alternative academic entry test OR
+- Successful completion of the NZ Certificate in Foundation Skills (Automotive and Engineering) [Level 2] and successful completion of the alternative academic entry test; or

 - Successful interview with a member of the academic staff and successful completion of the alternative academic entry test.